golemfoundation/wildland-client/Documentation/deprecated.rst

 The dates are commit dates of introducing the change..

+* (2021-04-28) Storage sets are now deprecated.
+Instead, storage templates now accept multiple templates as an array of yaml objects

 * (2021-04-15) Renamed ``http-index`` storage backend to ``http``.

 * (2021-02-08) Rename --user to --owner in ``wl container create``.